Logo of the website

 Detailed Revolut Fees

-Also, the rates are different during the weekend.
-During the weekend, Revolut will charge a 1.0% extra fee on each exchange transaction for major currencies (USD, GBP, EUR, AUD, CAD, NZD, CHF, JPY, SEK, HKD, NOK, SGD, DKK, PLN, and CZK).
-For other currencies, there is a 1% fee.
+Furthermore, the rates are different during the weekend.
+Revolut will charge a 1.0% extra fee on each exchange transaction during the weekend.
 You can find more details on the official Revolut price explanation.

 Alternatives